Vemahk/RRDB/README.md

 # Do you actually intend to replace SQL?

 No, not really.
-I just had an idea, and I really enjoy programing.
+I just had an idea, and I really enjoy programming.
 This realistically isn't actually going anywhere.
 I just like you dream, you know?